 Explore Various Sites

-Blogs, forums, news sites — each has its own style.
+Blogs, forums, news sites — each one has its own style.
 The more variety, the better.
 Keep a list of your favorites.

 Facebook as a Source